Lenvia/UCAS-script/README.md

    https://drive.google.com/file/d/1QsWvbpxFKPfCiZlfDZY5PsDwjyenEtrU/view?usp=sharing

-   **Verification code recognition technology provided by XuanBao.**
+   **Verification code recognition technology provided by XuanBaoBao.**

-2. Refer to "config_sample.json" to fill in account information and course information.
+2. Refer to "config_sample.json" to create a new configuration file named "config.json" and fill in account information and course information.
 (You can view the source code on the course selection page to get the deptId, if you don’t specify it, it will automatically select all).

 3. Install dependencies
 	```